 Anthropologically speaking, ‘being here’ or witnessing, came first.
 There’s compelling evidence that art and music came before language, to codify and categorise things and certainly way before mathematics to try and quantify the experience of well, being here!

 People invented storytelling in order to try and understand the world and more importantly to share that knowledge.
 Story is the only device that can absorb all those permutations and authentically represent the rich colour, texture and complexity of being alive.
+As Brené Brown so beautifully puts it “story is data, with a soul”.
 In fact, it’s built into us so deeply, that many anthropologists think we should be reclassified as a species from Homo Sapiens to Homo Narrans: the storytelling ape.

 Act5: The story is the measure, simply because stories have evolved alongside us, as the only way we know, to interpret the real world.@complexwales